Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Discussion

 {\bf Dissipation}: However, planes are formed by luminous satellites, hence are more related to the dynamics of the cool gas.
 It was noted early in the development of hydrodynamic cosmological simulations \citep{2011MNRAS.418.2493P,Lu2024} that gaseous filaments are dissipative, hence substantially thinner than their DM counterparts.
 Indeed, these filaments form through shocks and radiative cooling of cosmic flows converging towards their spine.
 However, a key aspect missed in earlier simulations is that, with sufficient resolution, this mechanism cascades down to much smaller scales of the cosmic web, forming extremely thin streams ($< 30 $ kpc in NH) within 1-2 Mpc/h from MW-mass halos.
 Moreover, the collective geometry of these streams remains stable and constrained by larger scales provided that the cosmic filament is slowly evolving.

 Dwarf galaxies form in these thin streams, therefore, are already accreted in a planar fashion on these scales (0.3 - 3 Mpc/h), as we showed in Fig.~\ref{fig:stream_sat_align}.
 As we discussed in Section.~\ref{sec:evolution}, filament mergers at $z<2$ (when filaments are contrasted and metal-rich) that do not destabilize the direction of the main filament also play a role in thinning out the accretion plane.
 An edge-on zipper ( case 1) can form a contrasted filament core through shocks and boost dissipation and planar accretion along the main filament.
-In contrast, ``twisters" (case 2, zippers with a lot of orbital momentum) prevent the formation of a cool core along the filament (hence preventing a major accretion channel) but boost the build-up of angular momentum in the vortical whirl.
+In contrast, ``twisters" (case 2, zippers with a lot of orbital momentum) prevent the formation of a cool core along the main filament (hence preventing a major accretion channel) but boost the build-up of angular momentum in the vortical whirl.
+Streams shocking and dissipating in this whirl therefore flatten in the plane of the whirl.

 {\bf Internal dynamics}: Once these marked planar configurations are in place, in-halo dynamics can work to sustain or further enhance them, even if not necessary to form them in the first place.
 In particular, while the shock-mediated dissipation typical of gas streams does not directly apply to infalling satellites, dynamical friction is expected to take over as the main dissipative term within $R_{\rm vir}$.
 As such, it is responsible for the accretion, hence radial concentration, of satellites and for the redistribution of their coherent angular momentum across the halo.
 This feature can in itself help maintain a preferential plane \citep{Sato2024}.
 Its net effect on the flattening of satellite distributions in NewHorizon can be deduced from Fig.~\ref{fig:c2a_dmhaloes}, where it is noticeable that the average inertial axis ratio of all DM subhalos($\approx 0.7$) is already significantly lower than that of the diffuse DM host halos ($\approx 0.8$5).
 However, for most halos it is compatible with the null hypothesis of Fig.~\ref{fig:2dhist_syst_12} obtained by resampling the shape of the DM halo at the concentration of luminous satellites.
 This suggests that the main contributor to this flattening is the distinct radial concentration of satellites, which results from dynamical friction.